 • Achieve a New Movement or Skill: Similar to getting stronger, mastering a specific movement or skill is another great goal to set.
 For easier movements like pull-ups, consider encouraging your clients to engage in the practice of greasing the groove to eventually master that skill.
 For bigger movements like muscle-ups, set a series of smaller, attainable goals to help your clients work their way up to the almighty muscle-up.

 • Train for an Event: Another great idea for setting a SMART goal is to have a specific event as the end goal.
 Have a client who wants to complete their first 5k without walking, or another client hoping to compete in their first mud run?
 Set up a series of smaller goals that will help them achieve their ultimate goal for completing that event.

 You became a fitness professional because you are passionate about changing peoples’ lives through fitness and are an expert in your field.
-In order to change these lives, ensure you’re setting SMART goals with each and every customer.
+In order to change these lives, ensure you’re setting SMART goals with each and every customer and helping them track them with gym member software.
 Remember, the personalized attention, advice and accountability you provide are one of the main reasons your clients will continue coming back.
 Do you agree with the idea of straying away from setting weight loss-specific goals for your clients?
 Let us know your thoughts and your advice for solid goal setting below.
 We look forward to hearing from you!